All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are these peptides safe for long-term use?

 Safety profiles vary by compound.
 BPC-157 and Selank show excellent long-term safety in available studies, while newer compounds like Dihexa and P21 lack extensive long-term human data.
-Regular monitoring with a healthcare provider is essential for any extended peptide therapy.
+Regular monitoring with a healthcare provider is important for any extended peptide therapy.

 Can peptides replace traditional TBI treatments?